niceboy120/verbier/README.markdown

 	pear install pearhub/verbier

 ## Why?
-Every programming language ought to have a Sinatra inspired framework.
+Every programming language ought to have at least five Sinatra inspired frameworks.
 The idea of Sinatra is great and it is well suited for small apps.

 ## How?